doruirimescu/flashcards/readme.md

 2. Add a new entry for your flashcard with the Finnish word, its English translation, and filenames for the front and back images.

 3. Place the front image in the `data/<language>/front` directory an the back image in the `data/<language>/back` directory.
-4. Ensure your images are correctly named to match the filenames specified in the JASON entry.
+4. Ensure your images are correctly named to match the filenames specified in the JSON entry.

 I have used chatGPT to generate the images.